ptt0610/CITS5505-Group-6-_-Smart-Expense-Tracker-Analyzer/README.md

 3. Install dependencies
     ``pip install -r requirements.txt``
 4. Run ``app.py`` and copy the IP address to a browser to run the app
+5. (Optional) Initiate the database and migration folder- in case you want to create a new database different from the remaining one
+   - Activate virtual environment
+   - ``flask db init``
+   - ``flask db migrate -m "Recreate migration for User, Expense, SharedExpense"``
+   - ``flask db upgrade``